Lodiacotw/computer-architecture/README.md

 You should consider the situation that the player makes a guess that is out of the range.
 Please ask the player to retry (and it won’t cost any round).

-HW3
+HW3：
-Those two exercises are to practice procedure call and recursive call.
+Two exercises are to practice procedure call and recursive call.